heliusblackstar/freekb/7264ee46-2bf8-403e-944a-c598277855a2/index.md

-# Resetting the Linux root account without a boot disk
+# Resetting the Linux root password without a boot disk

 ## Summary
 It is possible to access a root shell without a boot disk, and without the root password, if you have console access to a Linux server.
 Using this method you can reset any account password, or perform other tasks.